cloudmesh/client/docs/source/introduction.rst

    Figure A: Cloudmesh layered architecture.

-**Management Framework.** Cloudmesh clinet contains a management framework, and its components are depicted in Figure B. cloudmesh allows easy management of virtual machines, containers, and the data associated with them.
-We are currently developping a choreography framework that leverages Ansible, chef, and heat.
-All of the functionality is easyly usable through a command shell that also can be used from the commandline, and a Python API.
+**Management Framework.** Cloudmesh client contains a management framework, and its components are depicted in Figure B. cloudmesh allows easy management of virtual machines, containers, and the data associated with them.
+We are currently developing a choreography framework that leverages Ansible, chef, and heat.
+All of the functionality is easily usable through a command shell that also can be used from the commandline, and a Python API.
 IN future we will be providing a REST API.